On Computing the Shadows and Slices of Polytopes: Introduction

 In order to be able to talk about the equivalence of Vertex Enumeration and projection, we will define a complexity class based on Vertex Enumeration.
-Keeping in line with other notions of completeness, we call an enumeration problem $\Phi$ VE-complete if any output-sensitive polynomial algorithm for VE can be used to solve $\Phi$ in output-sensitive polynomial time and vice-versa.
-Similarly, we call a problem VE-easy if it can be solved in output-sensitive polynomial time using an oracle for VE and we call a problem VE-hard if an oracle for this problem can be used to solve VE in output-sensitive polynomial time.
+Keeping in line with other notions of completeness, we call an enumeration problem $\Phi,$ VE-complete if any output-sensitive polynomial algorithm for VE can be used to solve $\Phi$ in output-sensitive polynomial time and vice-versa.
+Similarly, we call a problem VE-easy if it can be solved in output-sensitive polynomial time using an oracle for VE, and we call a problem VE-hard if an oracle for this problem can be used to solve VE in output-sensitive polynomial time.

 The results in this paper are summarized in Table \ref{t1} and Table \ref{t2}.
-Table \ref{t1} summarizes the complexity of computing projection along arbitrary directions while Table \ref{t2} summarizes the complexity of computing projection along randomly picked projection directions.
+Table \ref{t1} summarizes the complexity of computing projection along arbitrary directions while Table \ref{t2} summarizes the complexity of computing projection along projection directions that satisfy a non-degeneracy criteria.

+Our results about the hardness, and the equivalence of vertex enumeration and computing projection (in most forms) imply that in all forms where the projection can not be computed by a trivial algorithm, finding an output-sensitive polynomial algorithm will be a challenging task.
+Equivalently, an output-sensitive polynomial algorithm for vertex enumeration will have significant impact in many fields outside algorithmic polytope theory, like Control Theory, Constraint Logic Programming Languages, Constraint Query Languages etc, where one frequently needs to solve the projection problem (\cite{DBLP:conf/ppcp/Imbert93}).

-Since for bounded polytopes containing the origin in relative interior, projection is an operation dual to intersection with a hyperplane passing through origin, all our results can be dualized by interchanging vertices and facets and replacing projection with intersection.
+Since for bounded polytopes containing the origin in interior, projection is an operation dual to intersection with a suitably chosen linear subspace, all our results can be dualized by interchanging vertices and facets and replacing projection with intersection.

 The rest of the paper is organized as follows.
 In the next section we briefly review some related work about computing projection of a polytope.
 Our result section is divided into two parts.
-In Subsection \ref{arbitrary} we present the results about the complexity of computing the projection of a polytope along arbitrary directions and in Subsection \ref{random} we describe the complexity results for the case when the (orthogonal) projection directions are picked at random.
+In Subsection \ref{arbitrary} we present the results about the complexity of computing the projection of a polytope along arbitrary directions and in Subsection \ref{random} we formally state the notion of non-degeneracy of projection directions and describe the complexity results for the case when the projection directions are non-degenerate with respect to the input polytope.